En De Fr

 • Legacies can be established for a specific project.
 It may be that the project mentioned has been completed by the time the bequest is received.
 In this case, the bequest will be allocated to a similar project.

-A brochure will give you more details (to be ordered here), and if you are interested, you can contact us by e-mail or by telephone on 032 342 02 45.
+A brochure will give you more details (to be ordered here), in German and in French), and if you are interested, you can contact us by e-mail or by telephone on 032 342 02 45.
 Someone from our Finance Office will be happy to answer your questions.

 (graphique: Layerace sur freepik.com)